Pierre Nicole: Life

-About the same time Nicole became involved in a controversy about transubstantiation with the Huguenot Claude; out of this grew a massive work, La Perpétuité de la foi de l'Église catholique touchant l'eucharistie (1669), the joint effort of Nicole and Antoine Arnauld.
+About the same time Nicole became involved in a controversy about transubstantiation with the Huguenot Jean Claude; out of this grew a massive work, La Perpétuité de la foi de l'Église catholique touchant l'eucharistie (1669), the joint effort of Nicole and Antoine Arnauld.
 But Nicole's most popular production was his Essais de morale, a series of short discussions on practical Christianity.
 The first volume was published in 1671, and was followed at irregular intervals by others; altogether the series numbers fourteen volumes.
 In 1679, on the renewal of the persecution of the Jansenists, Nicole was forced to flee to Belgium in company with Arnauld.
 But the two soon parted.
 Nicole was elderly and in poor health; the life of a fugitive was not to his taste, and he complained that he wanted rest.
 "Rest," answered Arnauld, "when you have eternity to rest in!"
-In 1683 Nicole made a rather ambiguous peace with the authorities, and was allowed to come back to Paris.
+In 1683 Nicole made a rather ambiguous peace with the authorities and was allowed to come back to Paris.
 There he continued his literary labours up to the last; he was writing a refutation of the new heresy of the Quietists, when death overtook him.

+He died in Paris in 1695.

 Nicole was one of the most attractive figures of Port Royal.
 Many stories are told of his quaint absent-mindedness and unreadiness in conversation.
 His books are distinguished by exactly opposite qualities; they are neat and orderly to excess.
 Hence they were exceedingly popular with Mme de Sevigné and readers of her class.
 No other Jansenist writer, not even Pascal, was so successful in putting the position of Port Royal before the world.
-And although a modern appetite quails before fourteen volumes on morality, there is much solid sense and practical knowledge of human nature to be found in the Essais de morale.

 Several abridgments of the work exist, notably a Choix des essais de morale de Nicole, ed.
 Silvestre de Saci (Paris, 1857).
 Nicole's life is told at length in the 4th volume of Sainte-Beuve's Port-Royal.